 GPS art of a dragon drawn at one of Tokyo’s most popular Hatsumode spot🐉✨

-This GPS art course allows visitors to draw the Chinese character for the Chinese zodiac animal “dragon (龍)” in the area around Ikegamihonmonji Temple, a Hatsumode spot in Tokyo with a connection to dragons.
+This GPS art course allows visitors to draw the Chinese character for “dragon (龍),” the animal of the Chinese zodiac, around Ebara Shrine, a Hatsumode (New Year’s visit) spot in Tokyo that is associated with dragons.

-Although this is a popular spot for worshippers, large crowds are expected in 2024, the year of the dragon.
-Please try to visit as a Hatsumode (first visit to the shrine) avoiding the density 🐉✨
+Although it is a popular spot for worshippers, it is expected to be very crowded in 2024, the year of the dragon.
+Please try to visit as a New Year’s visit to avoid the density🐉✨